Corey LaJoie

-Corey Daniel LaJoie (born September 25, 1991) is an American professional stock car racing driver and analyst for NASCAR on Prime Video.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the Nos.
-07 and 77 Chevrolet Silverado RSTs for Spire Motorsports and part-time in the NASCAR Cup Series, driving the No. 01 Ford Mustang Dark Horse for Rick Ware Racing.
-LaJoie is the son of two-time NASCAR Busch Series champion Randy LaJoie.
+Corey Daniel LaJoie (born September 25, 1991), nicknamed SuperShoe, is an American professional stock car racing driver, crew chief, analyst for NASCAR on Prime Video, podcaster, and businessman.
+He competes part-time in the NASCAR Cup Series, driving the No. 99 Ford Mustang Dark Horse for RFK Racing and full-time in the NASCAR Craftsman Truck Series, driving the No. 10 Ram 1500 for Kaulig Racing.
+LaJoie is the son of two-time Busch Series champion Randy LaJoie.
 He was formerly a development driver for Richard Petty Motorsports and JGL Racing.